maryanneogakwu/6110_assignment_02/README.md

 ----

 ## Methods
-### 1. Data Acquistion
+### 1. Data Acquisition
 Raw sequence reads _Saccharomyces cerevisiae_ related to the Flor yeast study (3 biofilm stages; Early, Thin, Mature biofilm, and 3 biological replicates of each stage) were downloaded from the NCBI Sequence Read Archive (Accession: PRJNA592304 ID: 592304) using SRA Toolkit (v3.3.0).
-Samples and their corresponding accension numbers:
+Samples and their corresponding accenssion numbers:

 | Sample |	Sample ID |	Stage |